mvalvaa/Front-Tracking-project/README.md

 This software was developed by a Mechanical Engeneering student for a master thesis project.

 This software was developed for measuring micro flow rates using the Front Tracking priciple.
-REquires a camera and a trasnlucent capillary.
+REquires a camera and a translucent capillary.

 Intructions Tracker_v3.3: